MNA4/decode-the-drawings/README.md

 \text{ball fractional area} = \sum{\text{pixel fractional area}}
 $$

-##### Calculating the distance from each ball to the camera with given fractional area
+##### Calculating the distance between each ball and the camera with given fractional area

 *Image 3: Spherical cap*